LLC, Corporation, or Sole Proprietorship...3 Simple Tips to Choose a Business Structure

 A business structure determines the type of tax return filed by the owners, the business operation standards and procedures, financial reporting procedures, the eligible business expenses, and tax deductions.
 Choosing a business structure should be based on your personal tax situation and the separation of personal liability from business liability.

 The most common business structures or entities:

 *Partnership - 2 or more owners.

 A sole proprietorship and partnership status will not separate your personal liability from your business liability.
 If a client/customer sues the owner the owner’s personal property is liable as well as the business property.
 Sole proprietors and partnerships are solely responsible for business taxes and must report on the personal tax return.

-Limited Liability Companies and Corporations provide the owner’s personal property protection.
-However, in an LLC, each owner (individual or partners) are responsible for their portion of the taxes.
-If a client/customer sues the owner(s) of a LLC or Corporation the owner(s) personal property is protected.
+Limited Liability Companies and Corporations provide personal property protection for each owner.
+However, in an LLC, each owner (individual or partners) are responsible for their portion of the taxes and debt (liabilities).
+If a client/customer sues the owner(s) of an LLC or Corporation the owner(s) personal property is protected.
 The courts would only consider business property.

 The Top Benefits of a Corporation and LLC